 As an example, marketing can generate awareness about your product and register interested prospects that would like to access a whitepaper or participate in a webinar.
 Prospects might be further nurtured with case studies, demonstrations can be scheduled and a product trial can be started.

 However, marketing cannot succeed on its own.

-Failed collaboration between marketing and sales is something I would certainly put in the top 3 reasons modern marketing projects fail.
+Failed collaboration between marketing and sales is something I would certainly put as the Top 1 reason why lead generation campaigns fail.

-Because the marketing funnel passes qualified leads to the sales funnel, it is extremely important that both departments collaborate on strategy, buyer persona creation, customer journey design, lead definition, the lead handover process and much more.
+Because the marketing funnel passes marketing qualified leads to the sales team, it is extremely important that both departments collaborate on strategy, buyer persona creation, customer journey design, lead definition, the lead handover process and much more.

 For this collaboration to be successful, it is critically important that the most senior leader actively supports this effort, fostering collaboration and rewarding the right collaborative behaviour.

 Yes, I am talking about you, dear company founder!